-- Remember that “drinking in moderation” means up to 1 drink per day for women and up to 2 drinks per day for men.
+- Remember that “drinking in moderation” means no more than 1 drink per day for women and up to 2 drinks per day for men.

 - Know how to read the label on a liquor bottle.
 The higher the alcohol content, the higher the calories.

 One last, but classic, piece of advice: “Remember to keep everything in moderation,” White says.